-The park has a variety of Flora and Fauna and it’s acknowledged to be a habitat for over 95 mammal species with about 612 species of birds.
+The park is among the major attractions with a variety of Flora and Fauna and it’s acknowledged to be a habitat for over 95 mammal species with about 612 species of birds.
 The various species in this park, has made it a unique park most liked by tourists.
 The grasslands of the park settles wildlife such as Cape buffalo, Uganda kob, waterbuck, warthlog, lion, leopard, hyena, giant forest hog as well as elephants.
 Topis can only be discovered in Ishasha and forest primate found in Kyambura gorge in addition to Maramagambo forest.

 The Kyambura area boosts of rich attractions you won’t find anywhere in the world.
 From rivers like River Kyambura that snakes through the gorge to famous Kazinga Channel that connects Lake Edward and Lake George.

 In the same region, take a visit to over 50 crater lakes in the Bunyaruguru area.
 Listen to the guide as he breaks down the crater lakes’ mystical stories.
 Twin crater lakes that include; Katinda and Mirambi, Kyema and Kamweru.